Jason Wilkinson, Dr. Utsav Thapa

 When analyzing a sample (using all the USEPA methods described above), unless directed otherwise, laboratories will report only the total sum of a PFAS compound including all isomers.
 For example, the linear and branched PFOA would be integrated as a single compound to quantify the total concentration of PFOA.

-However, for certain laboratories, it is possible to request that the laboratory report-out the estimated concentrations of each isomer.
+However, for certain laboratories, it is possible to request that the laboratory report the estimated concentrations of each isomer.
 For this analysis, the laboratory uses a quantitative or qualitative reference standard containing mixtures of available linear and branched isomers and compares the instrument response from the reference standard against the response from suspected isomers in the samples.
 This analysis can be especially useful for forensics purposes when seeking to determine unique signatures from a given potential source of contamination.

 A summary of two common commercially available non-targeted PFAS analyses is provided below.

 Total organic fluorine (TOF) analysis quantifies the concentration of total organic fluorine in a sample and may be used as a surrogate for total PFAS present (including non-targeted PFAS compounds).
-It should be noted that this method also detects organic fluorine in other organic compounds (such as pharmaceuticals and herbicides), so the TOF results cannot necessarily be interpreted to equal the total PFAS concentration.
+It should be noted that this method also detects organic fluorine in other organic compounds (such as pharmaceuticals and herbicides) so the TOF results cannot necessarily be interpreted to equal the total PFAS concentration.
 However, this method can be used as a screening technique to identify whether the sample contains any organic fluorine or not (i.e., if no organic fluorine is detected, then by default, no PFAS is present at levels detectable by the analysis).

 TOF does not identify nor quantify individual PFAS, nor does it provide information about the compound that originally contained the fluorine being measured.